 This simple and easy baked mussels recipe is clean eating AND its one of the little indulgences that I make for a special treat once in a while.
 Have you seen the bags of mussels at Costco or the grocery and been intrigued but had no idea how to cook them?

-Did you think an easy baked mussels recipe was impossible?
-Well, don’t be intimated anymore!
-Mussels are just about my favorite indulgence in the world and as a side benefit – they are super-easy to cook!
+Did you think an easy recipe for mussels was impossible?
+Well, don't be intimated anymore!
+Mussels are just about my favorite indulgence in the world and as a side benefit - they are super-easy to cook!

 I'm the only one in my family that likes these - so I don't suppose they are very child-friendly - but I REALLY like them.
 I make them for a treat for myself when the rest of my family wants to eat something I'm allergic to or wouldn't touch with a ten-foot pole - like something with preservatives.